 Follow the Skye Art Trail and discover more local talent and purchase a piece of art to remind you of your Skye adventure.

 12. Explore the island on two wheels

-Whether you’re looking for a short bike ride or fancy yourself as the next Danny Mackaskill, a fantastic way to see the island is by bicycle.
-Head to the Skye Bike Shack. by Skeabost – north west of Portree or South Skye Cycles, for road bikes or mountain bikes, as well as expert knowledge on the best biking routes for all levels.
-You can also visit both shops for any repairs to your own bike.
+Whether you’re looking for a short bike ride or fancy yourself as the next Danny MacAskill, a fantastic way to see the island is by bicycle.
+Head to Skye EBikes in Trotternish to explore the north of the island in an eco-friendly way, or Skye MTB Adventures at Kyle of Lochalsh for road bikes or mountain bikes, as well as expert knowledge on the best biking routes for all levels.